-Vulvar cancer accounts for about 5% of cancers of the female genital system in the United States.
+Vulvar cancer accounts for about 4% of cancers of the female genital system in the United States.

-Estimated new cases and deaths from vulvar cancer in the United States in 2016:
+Estimated new cases and deaths from vulvar cancer in the United States in 2022:

-Survival is dependent on the pathologic status of the inguinal nodes and whether spread to adjacent structures has occurred.
-In patients with operable disease without nodal involvement, the overall survival (OS) rate is 90%; however, in patients with nodal involvement, the 5-year OS rate is approximately 50% to 60%.
+Prognosis depends on the pathologic status of the inguinal lymph nodes and whether spread to adjacent structures has occurred.
+In patients with operable disease without lymph node involvement, the overall survival (OS) rate is 90%; however, in patients with nodal involvement, the 5-year OS rate is approximately 50% to 60%.

-Non-neoplastic epithelial disorders of skin and mucosa
+Nonneoplastic epithelial disorders of vulvar skin and mucosa

 Paget disease of the vulva

 Staging evaluation for vulvar cancer includes the following, as needed:

 Suspected bladder or rectal involvement must be confirmed by biopsy.